Team624ROS/robot_phy/README.md

 The packages of this workspace require that you set up, download dependent packages, and clone the realsense-ros package into the src directory https://github.com/IntelRealSense/realsense-ros#installation-instructions (Follow the instructions)

 (This includes also cloning the https://github.com/pal-robotics/ddynamic_reconfigure/tree/kinetic-devel package into the src)

+Use sudo apt-get install ros-kinetic-rplidar-ros to get the rplidar package